CUBRID/cubrid-manual/en/csql.rst

 **System Administration Mode**

 You can use this mode when you  run checkpoint through CSQL interpreter or exit the transaction monitoring.
-Also, it allows one connection on CSQL interpreter even if the server  access count exceeds the value of max_client system parameter.
+Also, it allows one connection on CSQL interpreter even if the server  access count exceeds the value of **max_clients** system parameter.
 In this mode, allowed connection count by CSQL interpreter is only one.

 ::